Koha-Community/kohadocs/source/opac.rst

 |image1027|

-If you use an outside driver for sending text messages set with the :ref:`SMSSendDriver <smssenddriver,-smssendusername,-and-smssendpassword-label>` preference, you will see an additional column to receive these messages as SMS (or text messages) and a field for a cell (or SMS) number.
+If you use an outside driver for sending text messages set with the :ref:`SMSSendDriver` preference, you will see an additional column to receive these messages as SMS (or text messages) and a field for a cell (or SMS) number.

 |image1028|

-If you are using the Email protocol for sending text messages set with the :ref:`SMSSendDriver <smssenddriver,-smssendusername,-and-smssendpassword-label>` preference, you will see an additional column to receive these messages as SMS (or text messages), a field for a cell (or SMS) number, and a pull down listing :ref:`cellular providers entered in administration <sms-cellular-providers-label>`.
+If you are using the Email protocol for sending text messages set with the :ref:`SMSSendDriver` preference, you will see an additional column to receive these messages as SMS (or text messages), a field for a cell (or SMS) number, and a pull down listing :ref:`cellular providers entered in administration <sms-cellular-providers-label>`.